muvo4k/burst-converter/README.md

 ## Status

-1. Contains simple function which list a directories & files (also subdirectories with subsequent files)
+1. Contains simple function which list a directories & files (also subdirectories with subsequent files without git) aswell count function which counts all files it encounter

 ## Next Steps

-- count files
+- decide wether filecount is a seperate function, returns a integer or filecount is within the listFiles function
 - sort by filetype
 - fill array of string